Feb. 3, 2020

 There is, however, a flipside, the answer to the following questions, “Are you who you say you are?” or “Are you allowed through this door?” or “Should I let you transfer one million bitcoin from one account to another?” or “Must I give you access this top secret data?” or “Is it you who is really signing this document?”

 Facial authentication answers those questions and addresses entirely different use cases.
+That’s why it’s the best facial recognition solution.
 Authentication actually increases our individual security rather than decreases it.
 Banks, airports, data centers, hospitals, to name a few, are places where authentication raises the quality of interactions.
 Would you want a surgical team to know that your face didn’t match a kidney patient’s facial dataset before they took your kidney out instead of theirs?

 Digital Identity Authentication (DIA) is being built around biometrics already, and simply comparing the photo on an identity card with a person’s face at the door of a club or office or airport would raise the bar and avoid the human error caused by laziness, or a close match on the part of a person trying to gain entry to a building with a flash drive of viruses.